Breakthrough Supported Employment: top tips for employers -

 Paid employment can give people a sense of personal and financial independence that they would not otherwise have.
 It allows them to make a wider circle of friends, earn money and put their skills to use in creative ways.

-This page offers support and education so you can better support your employees and the people you interview.
+This page offers some top tips you might not have considered so you can better support your employees and the people you interview.

 Top tips for before and during the interview